What is dyspraxia?

 • Struggle working in teams and may prefer to work alone on a project at their own pace.

-• May need time to adapt to new or unpredictable situations.
+• May need time to adapt to new or unpredictable situations that require physical movements.
 Sometimes avoids them altogether and prefer to stick with what and who they know.

 • Impulsive.
 Tendency to be easily frustrated, wanting immediate gratification and feeling inadequate compared to others.